gisgeolab/ARPA_Weather_plugin/README.md

 In order to use this plugin you need to install Sodapy and Dask libraries.

 ### Windows dependencies installation
-Open the OSGeo4W Shell and type the following command.
+Open the OSGeo4W Shell and type the following commands.

-You can use this plugin without API token (check whether it is necessary.
-Token allows access to all datasets on Open Data Lombardia on Socrata API without limits).
 You need to install the following libraries:

 ```